What PFPE is, where it came from, and the corners of an RC where it's worth using over normal grease.

 | Cost | Low | Moderate | Moderate-High | Premium |

-PFPE doesn't mix well with hydrocarbon-based greases.
-When transitioning to Heliox, clean components thoroughly with isopropyl alcohol first.
-Mixing types creates compatibility issues that defeat the purpose.
+PFPE doesn't mix cleanly with hydrocarbon greases.
+When you switch to Heliox, clean the parts down with isopropyl alcohol first.
+Mixing types just gives you a compatibility problem you didn't need.